Learn to Meditate: Popular Types of Meditation (for Beginners)

 It could be your Higher Self.

 If this doesn’t feel right at this moment, here are some more suggestions.
 See which one you can see sitting there.

-Your guardian spirit Jesus Mary Magdalene Buddha The Dalai Lama Source The Universe
+Your guardian angel Archangel Michael Jesus Mary Magdalene Buddha The Dalai Lama Source The Universe

-All these always avail themselves on an energetic level to guide us and give advice whenever we seek it.
+All these beings and entities always avail themselves on an energetic level to guide us and give advice whenever we seek it.
 All we need is ask.

 Leave all judgements and doubts behind and settle on one you feel drawn to.

 Go with your instinct and gut feeling.
 Any choice you make is allowed.
 Any choice you make is the right one for here and now.

 Who can you see sitting in the sphere of light at your heart?